JoelSkimoreMartin/Clearent/README.md

 Additional notes:
-   * Added the following to betterillustrate the SOLID principles
+   * Added the following in order to better illustrate the SOLID principles
       * Repository layer
       * Web API
       * Reporter classes to format execution results